 - Metastases (cancer that has spread to the brain)

 Functional disorders such as:

-How are patients referred for Gamma Knife Perfexion treatment?
+How can I be referred for Gamma Knife Perfexion treatment?

-What information is used to determine if Gamma Knife Perfexion treatment is appropriate?
+What information is used to determine if Gamma Knife Perfexion treatment is appropriate for me?

 Is Gamma Knife Perfexion treatment effective?